 - The cost of an entry clearance application / Visa fees for the scholarship recipient only.

 - Health surcharge and TB testing fee (where required).

-- A travel allowance of GBP100 cash to ensure a smooth arrival.
+- A small travel allowance to ensure a smooth arrival.
 To be given before the student leaves their country of residence.

 2. Additional funding to the Intake Impact Scholarship